PhantomLeak/PhantomLeak/README.md

 [![Website](https://img.shields.io/website?label=dylanstocking.com&style=for-the-badge&url=https%3A%2F%2Fdylanstocking.com)](https://dylanstocking.com)

-## I'm a Software Developer and tech enthusiast
+## I'm a Software Developer and Tech Enthusiast

 - 🌱 I’m currently learning everything I can to improve my skills and grow as a developer
 - 👯 I’m looking to collaborate with other software developers to create something awesome!